Ginseng: Wild ginseng

 Wild ginseng (Korean: 산삼; Hanja: 山蔘; RR: sansam) grows naturally in mountains and is hand-picked by gatherers known as simmani (심마니).
-The wild ginseng plant is now almost extinct in China and endangered globally.
+The wild ginseng plant is almost extinct in China and endangered globally.
 This is due to high demand for the product in recent years, leading to the harvesting of wild plants faster than they can grow and reproduce (a wild ginseng plant can take years to reach maturity).
 Wild ginseng can be processed to be red or white ginseng.
 Wild American ginseng has long been used by Native Americans for medicine.
 Since the mid-1700s, it has been harvested for international trade.
-Today wild American ginseng can be harvested in 19 states but has restrictions for exporting.
+Wild American ginseng can be harvested in 19 states and the Appalachian Mountains but has restrictions for exporting.

 Cultivated ginseng

-Cultivated ginseng (Korean: 인삼; Hanja: 人蔘; RR: insam) is less expensive than rarely available wild ginseng.
+Cultivated ginseng (Korean: 인삼; Hanja: 人蔘; RR: insam) is less expensive than the rarely available wild ginseng.

 Cultivated ginseng (Korean: 장뇌삼; Hanja: 長腦蔘; RR: jangnoesam) is planted on mountains by humans and is allowed to grow like wild ginseng.

 Ginseng processing

-Ginseng seed normally does not germinate until the second spring following the harvest of berries in the Autumn.
+Ginseng seed normally does not germinate until the second spring following the harvest of berries in autumn.
 They must first be subjected to a long period of storage in a moist medium with a warm/cold treatment, a process known as stratification.

 Fresh ginseng

 Fresh ginseng (Korean: 수삼; Hanja: 水蔘; RR: susam), also called "green ginseng", is non-dried raw product.
-Its use is limited by availability.

 White ginseng

 White ginseng (Korean: 백삼; Hanja: 白蔘; RR: baeksam) is peeled and dried ginseng.
 White ginseng is fresh ginseng which has been dried without being heated.
 It is peeled and dried to reduce the water content to 12% or less.
-White ginseng air-dried in the sun may contain less of the therapeutic constituents.
-Enzymes contained in the root may break down these constituents in the process of drying.
 Drying in the sun bleaches the root to a yellowish-white color.